thorsten/phpMyFAQ/documentation/documentation.md

 **2.1. <a id="2.1"></a>Requirements for phpMyFAQ**

 phpMyFAQ addresses a database system via PHP.
 In order to install it you will need a web server that meets the following requirements:

 *   **[PHP](http://www.php.net)**
     *   from version 5.5.0 or 7.0 (recommended: latest PHP 5.x)
-    *   register_globals = off
-    *   magic_quotes_gpc = off
-    *   safe_mode = off (recommended)
     *   memory_limit = 64M
     *   GD support
     *   XMLWriter support